ALEJANDRO-hub-art/US-Household-Income-and-World-Life-Expectancy-Projects.-Data-Cleaning-and-Exploratory-Data-Analysis/README.md

 - Economic activity and resource availability
 - regional development differences

-💰 **Income Data Quality Issues**
+💰 **2.
+Income Data Quality Issues**

 When joining the income and statistics tables, the analysis discovers:

-many records for California contain zeros in Mean, Median, and other statistical fields
+- Many records for California contain zeros in Mean, Median, and other statistical fields

-the RIGHT JOIN reveals rows in the statistics table that do not match the main dataset
+- the RIGHT JOIN reveals rows in the statistics table that do not match the main dataset

 This indicates:

-❌ incomplete or inconsistent data reporting
+- Incomplete or inconsistent data reporting
-❌ missing income values
+- Missing income values
-✅ need for filtering before analysis
+- Need for filtering before analysis

 Filtering out Mean = 0 improves accuracy in later calculations.

-🏛️ State Income Rankings
+🏛️ **3.
+State Income Rankings**

 After removing invalid records, the average income analysis shows:

-🔹 Lowest Average Income States:
+🔹 **Lowest Average Income States (beginning with the Lowest):**

-Puerto Rico
+- Puerto Rico

-Mississippi
+- Mississippi

-Arkansas
+- Arkansas

-West Virginia
+- West Virginia

-Alabama
+- Alabama

 These regions exhibit:

-✅ lower economic performance
+- Lower economic performance
-✅ weaker household earning power
+- Weaker household earning power
-✅ potential need for economic support policies
+- Potential need for economic support policies

-🔹 Highest Average Income States:
+🔹 **Highest Average Income States (beginning with the Highest):**

-District of Columbia
+- District of Columbia

-Connecticut
+- Connecticut

-New Jersey
+- New Jersey

-Maryland
+- Maryland

-Massachusetts
+- Massachusetts

 These areas show:

-✅ strong economies
+- Strong economies
-✅ higher wage levels
+- Higher wage levels
-✅ concentration of professional and government employment
+- Concentration of professional and government employment

 🏘️ Income by City Type